 “Not really.
 There was one time the Bloods were driving around and shooting in a neighborhood I was walking through, so I called the police and asked them to drive me home.
 Their job is to serve and protect, and I needed to be protected.
 Eventually, they did give me a ride, but after that they knew I was in a gang and there was always a cop watching my house.
 I didn’t like that.”

 “What finally led you to getting out?”
 I wondered aloud.

 “I found out I had a daughter, and wasn’t going to be responsible for her or her mother getting shot at because of the colors I was repping.”

 It took him almost 6 years to completely break free from the Crips, mainly because he struggled to find employment outside of the gang.
-Eventually he did begin working his way up the ranks of the hotel industry, making enough to finally leave San Diego and move to Phoenix.
+Eventually, he did begin working his way through the ranks of the hotel industry, making enough to finally leave San Diego and move to Phoenix.

 “What’s your dream now?”
 I asked.

 “I want to help kids who are in the same place as I was.
-I want to show them that there is life outside the gang, that they don’t have to throw away their lives.
+I want to show them that there’s life outside the gang…that they don’t have to throw away their lives.
 I believe I received someone else’s blessing in allowing me to get out, and I want to bless others.”